eliot-christon/TTS-papers/README.md

 </details>

 <details>
-<summary> AdaSpeech: Adaptive Text to Speech for Custom Voice: https://openreview.net/pdf?id=Drynvt7gg4L </summary>
+<summary>AdaSpeech: Adaptive Text to Speech for Custom Voice</summary>

    - They proposed a system that can adapt to different input acoustic properties of users and it uses minimum number of parameters to achieve this.
    - The main architecture is based on FastSpeech2 model that uses Pitch and Variance predictors to learn the finer granularities of the input speech.